MileHacker Logo

 Sentier des Douaniers

 Coastal path from Pointe de la Parata to Capo di Feno.
-Easy to moderate, half-day walk with stunning coastal views.
+From easy to intermediate, half-day walk with stunning coastal views.

 Gravona Valley Routes

-Inland from Ajaccio, these offer more challenging forest and river walks, ranging from moderate to difficult with steeper climbs.
+Inland from Ajaccio, these offer more challenging jungle and river walks, ranging from moderate to difficult with steeper climbs.

 GR20 Sections

 Europe's most challenging long-distance trek.
-Day hikes from mountain villages near Ajaccio demand high fitness and proper gear.
+Day hikes from highland communities near Ajaccio demand high fitness and proper gear.

 Water Sports & Activities

-• Swimming and Sunbathing: Enjoy city beaches (Plage de Saint-François) and coastal beaches like Barbicaja.
+• Swimming and Sunbathing: Enjoy city beaches (Plage de Saint-François) and coastal shores such as Barbicaja.

 • Snorkeling and Diving: Clear Mediterranean waters around Sanguinaires Islands.
 Dive centers offer excursions.